Israeli police allow Jews to visit flashpoint Jerusalem site | Law-Order

 - Israel

-Israeli police on Sunday escorted around 50 Jewish visitors to a flashpoint holy site in Jerusalem where police actions in recent weeks had ignited protests and violence that triggered war in Gaza, according to the Islamic authority overseeing the site.
+Israeli police on Sunday escorted more than 120 Jewish visitors to a flashpoint holy site in Jerusalem where police actions in recent weeks had ignited protests and violence that triggered war in Gaza, according to the Islamic authority overseeing the site.

+The UN humanitarian coordinator meanwhile said hundreds of homes in Gaza had been completely destroyed and many more had been badly damaged in the 11-day war, which was brought to a fragile halt on Friday.

-The Waqf said police cleared young Palestinians out of the Al-Aqsa Mosque compound and barred entry to Muslims under the age of 45.
+Police cleared young Palestinians out of the Al-Aqsa Mosque compound and barred entry to Muslims under the age of 45, according to the Islamic Waqf, which oversees the site under Jordanian custodianship.
 Muslims who entered were required to leave their IDs with police at the entrance.
-It said three Muslims were arrested, including a guard.
+It said six Palestinians were detained, with four later released.

-Israeli police spokesman Micky Rosenfeld said the site was open for "regular visits" and that police had secured the area to prevent "incidents,'' without elaborating.
+Israeli police denied there was any age restriction and said they arrested five suspects who “violated the public order.”
+Police spokesman Micky Rosenfeld said the site was open for “regular visits” and that police had secured the area to prevent “incidents''.

 Israeli police had briefly clashed with Palestinian protesters after Friday prayers in an early test for the truce, which had taken effect hours earlier.